If bacon is the gateway meat for vegetarians, then crickets could just be the gateway bug for omnivores.

-Hatinger says Detroit can lend itself to being a hot spot for indoor agriculture because of the available space (see "Bigger Fish to Fry").
+Hatinger says Detroit can lend itself to being a hot spot for indoor agriculture because of the available space.
 There is potential for research innovations that could help bring new jobs and new ways of changing how we eat, he adds.

 Crickets take a few weeks to grow and can eat pre-consumer organic waste (uneaten items that grocery stores or restaurants throw out).
 They’re grown indoors in a vertical integrated system, then are harvested, dehydrated, and milled for use.